Barry Simon: Early life

 Barry Simon's mother was a school teacher, his father was an accountant.
+His ancestors were from Odesa and Grodno.
+His grandfather got the new surname, Simon, at Ellis Island; his original surname was Slopak.
 Simon attended James Madison High School in Brooklyn.
+Simon is an observant Jew.

 Career

 During his high school years, Simon started attending college courses for highly gifted pupils at Columbia University.
 In 1962, Simon won a MAA mathematics competition.
 The New York Times reported that in order to receive full credits for a faultless test result he had to make a submission with MAA.
 In this submission he proved that one of the problems posed in the test was ambiguous.

 In 1962, Simon entered Harvard with a stipend.
 He became a Putnam Fellow in 1965 at 19 years old.
 He received his AB in 1966 from Harvard College and his PhD in Physics at Princeton University in 1970, supervised by Arthur Strong Wightman.
 His dissertation dealt with Quantum mechanics for Hamiltonians defined as quadratic forms.

-Following his doctoral studies, Simon took a professorship at Princeton for several years, often working with colleague Elliott H. Lieb on the Thomas-Fermi Theory and Hartree-Fock Theory of atoms in addition to phase transitions and mentoring many of the same students as Lieb.
+Following his doctoral studies, Simon took a professorship at Princeton for several years, often working with colleague Elliott H. Lieb on the Thomas–Fermi Theory and Hartree–Fock Theory of atoms in addition to phase transitions and mentoring many of the same students as Lieb.
 He eventually was persuaded to take a post at Caltech, from which he retired in the summer of 2016.

-His status is legendary in mathematical physics and he is renowned for his ability to write scientific manuscripts "in five percent of the time ordinary mortals need to write such papers."

-A former graduate student of Simon's, in a tale revealing of his brilliance, once stated: